 $6,895 to $9,395

-Savor the serenity of raw wilderness on an unscripted day of Southeast Alaska discovery.
+Savor the serenity of raw wilderness on an unscripted day of discovery.
 The options are countless, dictated by the day’s unique circumstances.
 Opportunities may include a coastline kayak paddle, up-close whale encounters, or a hike through an alluring old-growth forest.
-You might do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of your DIB (shallow water expedition craft).
-Regardless of the activity, experience the magic of the archipelago’s many remote coves, bays, and inlets.

-This remarkable national park fjord extends 65-miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
-The highlight for many is the Margerie Glacier, known for its dramatic calving displays.
-A Glacier Bay National Park Service Ranger narrates the day’s program and a Native Huna Tlingit interpretive naturalist joins you on board to reveal traditional cultural ties to this ancient treasure.
+This remarkable national park fjord extends 65 miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife.
+A highlight for many is the Margerie Glacier, known for its spectacular calving displays.
+A Glacier Bay National Park Service Ranger narrates the day’s program and a Native Huna Tlingit interpretive naturalist will join you on board to reveal traditional ties to this ancient treasure.

-Stroll the boardwalks of the rollicking Klondike gold rush town of Skagway, and then board the White Pass & Yukon Route railroad for a journey retracing the steps of the gold-seekers into Canada.
-Built in 1898, the railroad climbs nearly 3,000 ft. in 20 miles and offers stunning wilderness views.
+Stroll the boardwalks of the rollicking Klondike gold rush town of Skagway, and then board the White Pass & Yukon Route railroad for a journey retracing the steps of gold-seekers into Canada.
+Built in 1898, the railroad climbs nearly 3,000 feet in 20 miles and offers stunning wilderness views.
 This excursion crosses the border into Canada, so passports are required.
-A guided walking tour through scenic Haines features a visit to pre-WWI Fort Seward National Historic Site, with parade grounds overlooking Lynn Canal.
+A guided walking tour through scenic Haines features a visit to the pre-WWI Fort Seward National Historic Site.

-Spend the day visiting highlights of the scenic capital city of Juneau, including the world famous Mendenhall Glacier.
-In downtown Juneau, visit the newly renovated Alaska State Museum.
+Visit highlights of the scenic capital, including the world-famous Mendenhall Glacier.
+In downtown Juneau, visit the newly-renovated Alaska State Museum.
 There will also be time to explore on your own.
-You may choose to visit the Juneau-Douglas City Museum, Alaska State Capitol, or take in the spectacular panoramic views of the Mount Roberts Tram.
-Delve deeper into local Native culture and history by exploring fascinating exhibits, art displays, and a walk-through clan house at the recently opened Walter Soboleff Center.
-End the day’s adventure with a relaxing evening at Orca Point Lodge, an exclusive day-lodge on Colt Island.
-Enjoy the beautiful grounds, beach, and marine life touch-tank.
-Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beachside bonfire.
+End the day at Orca Point Lodge, an exclusive property on Colt Island.
+Dine on salmon, king crab, and prime rib from the warmth of the lodge, or nestled next to a beach-side bonfire.

 Experience the frontier spirit of Alaska’s timber years on a tour of Thorne Bay, once the largest logging camp in the world.
-This tight-knit community is located on the eastern side of Prince of Wales, an island renowned for its high concentration of black bears.
-Meet resident artisans and enjoy a walking tour of the town while keeping an eye out for the island’s fauna.
+Here, you’ll meet resident artisans and enjoy a walking tour of the town.
 In Kasaan, walk an enchanted forest path laden with intricately carved totem poles to the Chief Son-i-Hat Whale House, the only remaining traditional Haida longhouse in the United States.
-Inside stand four original house posts, or “Gáats,” that were most likely carved at Old Kasaan in about 1880 and then installed at Naay I’waans (Whale House).
-The tallest interior post, the “Head House Totem,” dates to an even earlier time and was brought here from its original location inside Son-i-Hat’s uncle’s house in Old Kasaan, about 7 miles away.

 Reverse Itinerary (Ketchikan to Sitka): 7/25/2019

-Airfare; pre- and post-cruise hotel accommodations; non-complimentary beer, wine, or alcohol; discretionary gratuities to crew; travel insurance; all taxes and port fees; fuel surcharge may apply.
+Airfare; pre- and post-cruise hotel accommodations; non-complimentary beer, wine, and alcohol or where otherwise indicated; discretionary gratuities to crew; travel insurance (highly recommended); all taxes and port fees; fuel surcharge may apply.